IndyIndyIndy/extension-ideas/README.md

 ## lowlevel
 - use ajax/js in the tree view to allow for a more fluid browsing through the values without reloading the page every single time
 - ts constants in template module have the same problem.
+- or maybe use the new svg page tree as base?

 ## clipboard
 - improve the clipboard in the typo3 backend